GenesisFan64/Shinrinx-MARS/README.md

 # Shinrinx-MARS
 A 3D Polygon system for the Sega 32X, inspired by the Zyrinx tech demo

-This is a rewrite of MdlRenderer-MARS, it uses the Watchdog interrupt to drawing the polygons on the background
+This is a rewrite of MdlRenderer-MARS, it uses the Watchdog interrupt to draw the polygons on the background

 ** For NTSC Systems, Untested on PAL **